codecypher/LearnAI/cheatsheets/ai_project_planning.md

 If a team already skips design discussions, ignores observability, avoids refactoring, merges weak pull requests, and treats production issues as surprises, AI will not solve the root problem.
 AI will simply create bad code faster.

-AI is a multiplier, not a foundation
+AI is a multiplier and not a foundation.

 AI tools work best when they operate inside strong engineering boundaries.